Donor First (DFX): Enhancing Transparency for Donor-Advised Funds

 Donors consistently valued being acknowledged.
 Personalized, direct communication from charities made donors feel appreciated and informed.
 They also wish they could feel more connected to the donation they made beyond the acknowledgment.

-Donors care more about communication that feels like it actually pertains directly to them and their giving, not generic outreach messaging.
+Donors care about communication that feels like it actually pertains directly to them and their giving, not generic outreach messaging.

 Recommendation: